 Using soundfonts that are located somewhere other than the file system is possible via BASS_MIDI_FontInitUser.

 The SF2 synthesis model is fully supported, as are all SF2 generators.
 Basic support for the note velocity to attenuation (initialAttenuation), note velocity to filter cutoff (initialFilterFc) and note velocity to modulation envelope filter cutoff (modEnvToFilterFc), note velocity to volume envelope attack/decay/release (attackVolEnv/decayVolEnv/releaseVolEnv), note velocity to start offset (startAddrsOffset), key number to attenuation, key number to filter cutoff, and key number to pan modulators is also included.
 MIDI CC21-24 to initialFilterFc/initialAttenuation/attackVolEnv/decayVolEnv/releaseVolEnv/releaseModEnv/modEnvToFilterFc modulators are also supported, but each CC can only have one destination per-preset.
-In each case, all curve types are supported and multiple modulators in the global/instrument/preset zones is supported but only if they are identical (eg. all linear negative mono).
-If different types are present on a preset, then the last one (with a non-zero amount) will be used.
+In each case, all curve types are supported and multiple modulators in the global/instrument/preset zones is supported but only if they are identical (eg. all negative unipolar linear).
+If different types are present on a preset then the last one (with a non-zero amount) will be used.
 The SF2 spec's slightly strange default note velocity to filter cutoff modulator is not used.